About the SUNY Washington Internship Program - Semester

 In addition, students are responsible for paying their housing, food, transportation, and personal expenses while in Washington.

-The College at Brockport does not provide student housing, but please check the link on this web page for recommendedations for housing in Washington.
-Housing for the semester may cost anywhere from $3,200 to $5,000, depending on where you choose to live.
-Food transportation and personal expenses generally cost between $3,000 and $4,000 for the semester.
+The College at Brockport does not provide student housing, but has a preferred provider for housing in Washington.
+Housing for the semester may cost anywhere from $3,900 to $4,300, depending on the size of room you choose to live in.
+Food, transportation and personal expenses generally cost between $2,000 and $3,000 for the semester.

 For more information, please contact: